mahadeokhamgal/interview_questions/MEAN_STACK.md

 8. How does lazy loading work in Angular?
 9. What are types of streams in Node.js?
 10. How many types of streams are there in Node.js?
+11. What is cluster in nodejs.
+12. How many event loops are in one process.
+13. if I used cluster to fork all remaining cores of octa core cpu, how many event loops and processes will be there.
-11. Write code for:
+14. Write code for:
     ```
     Input:  India is my country
     Output: India Is My Country
     ```
-12. Guess the output of the following:
+15. Guess the output of the following:
     ```js
     console.log("Start");